United Air Lines Flight 266: Investigation

 The National Transportation Safety Board (NTSB) was unable to determine why the #2 generator had failed after it had become the plane's sole power source, nor why the "standby electrical system either was not activated or failed to function."

 Several witnesses saw Flight 266 take off and reported seeing sparks emanating from either engine #1 or the rear of the fuselage, while others claimed an engine was on fire.
 Salvage operations were conducted to recover the wreckage of the aircraft, but not much useful information was gleaned as the cockpit instruments were not recovered.
 The wreckage was in approximately 930 ft of water and had been severely fragmented, however the relatively small area in which it was spread indicated an extremely steep, nose-down angle at impact.
 There was little in the way of identifiable human remains at the wreckage site, only two passengers were identified and only one intact body was found.
 The #2 and #3 engines suffered severe rotational damage from high RPM speeds at impact, but the #1 engine had almost no damage because it had been powered off.
 No evidence of any fire or heat damage was found on the engines, thus disproving the witnesses' claims.
 The small portion of the electrical system that was recovered did not provide any relevant information.
-The CVR took nearly six weeks to locate and recover.
+The Cockpit Voice Recorder took nearly six weeks to locate and recover.
 NTSB investigators could not explain the sparking seen by witnesses on the ground and theorized that it might have been caused by debris being sucked into the engine, a transient compressor stall or an electrical system problem that led to the eventual power failure.
-They also were unable to explain the engine #1 fire warning in the absence of a fire, but this may have resulted from electrical system problems or a cracked duct that allowed hot engine air to set off the temperature sensors.
+They also were unable to explain the engine #1 fire warning in the absence of a fire, but this may have resulted from electrical system problems or a cracked duct that allowed hot engine air to trigger the temperature sensors.
 The sensors from the #1 and #2 engines were recovered and exhibited no signs of malfunction.
-Some tests indicated that it was indeed possible for the #2 generator to fail from an overload condition as a result of the operating load being suddenly shifted onto it following the #1 generator's shutdown, and this was maintained as a possible cause of the failure.
+Some tests indicated that it was indeed possible for the #2 generator to fail from an overload condition as a result of the operating load shifting to it following the #1 generator's shutdown, this was maintained as a possible cause of the failure.